Caching & Transients

 cwpCacheData('my_key', $data, 3600); // Cache for 1 hour

-• $data (mixed): Data to cache (if null, function returns cached value)
+• $data (mixed, optional): Data to cache.
+If null, function returns the cached value

 cwpClearCache($key)